By Richard Rost 18 months ago

 Restart All Access Databases

 Close and restart any and all Access databases.
 You may also want to check the Windows Task Manager and make sure that all instances of Access are closed.
+Kill MSACCESS.EXE if you have to.

 Compact & Repair